kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

         return userService.getUsers(pageNum, pageSize, sortBy)
     }
     ```

+`@Range` declares `from` and `to` as `double`.
+Java widens the integer literals for you, but Kotlin does not, which is why the Kotlin version writes `0.0` and `1_000.0`. `@Range` also accepts a
+`boundary` attribute (`INCLUSIVE_INCLUSIVE` by default, plus the three other combinations) when an endpoint should be excluded.

+Nullability is what makes these parameters optional.
+In Java the parameter is marked `@Nullable`; in Kotlin the type is `Int?`.
+The generated code checks for `null` before validating, so an omitted
+query parameter is never a violation.

 After this step, the guide now covers three different validation targets in separate chapters: